-Backside smith grind

-Like the frontside smith grind, this trick requires all your weight to be on the back truck to hold it in the grind position.
-Approach the curb at a 40-degree angle and ollie up so that you land with your back truck slammed against the curb.To get the best locked position, get your outside wheel as close to the curb as possible.As you lock in your back truck position your front truck should be off the curb.
-Point the nose down with your front foot.At the end of the curb, lift up on the tail so the nose comes up and levels out the board.
-When your board levels in the air prepare to land and ride away.
+Backside smith grind Like the frontside smith grind, this trick requires all your weight to be on the back truck to hold it in the grind position.
+Approach the curb at a 40-degree angle and ollie up so that you land with your back truck over the curb and your front wheels are hanging off the edge.
+Your back wheels and board produce the slide for this trick.
+Make sure the curb is well waxed.